-Each project involves a workshop will involve global experts in constitution-making and participants who have been involved in constitution-making drafting and consultation processes from key conflict states.
-Each workshop involves deliberation and discuss of key case studies, out of which a workshop report is produced.
-This report is then developed into a fuller policy report.
-Each report will deal with a specific challenge with regard to the relationship between conflict resolution and constitution-making, and will provide policy advice to the field.
+Each project entailed a workshop which involved global experts in constitution-making, and participants who have been involved in constitution-making drafting and consultation processes from key conflict states.
+The workshops involved deliberation and discussion of key case studies, out of which a workshop report was produced.
+This report was then developed into a fuller policy report.
+Each report deals with a specific challenge with regards to the relationship between conflict resolution and constitution-making, and provides policy advice to the field.

 Christine Bell and Asanga Welikala (GJA, UoE); Kimana Zulueta-Fülscher and Sumit Bisarya (International IDEA Constitution-building Unit),